-- Renal disease, which is disease of the kidneys
+- Blood and urine testing for renal disease, which is disease of the kidneys

-- Retinopathy, which is damage to the retina of the eyes and can lead to vision impairment
+- Eye examinations for retinopathy, which is damage to the retina of the eyes and can lead to vision impairment

-- Stroke, which is caused by a sudden interruption of the blood supply to the brain
+- Transcranial Doppler (TCD) ultrasound screening for stroke, which is caused by a sudden interruption of the blood supply to the brain

 - Testing for pulmonary hypertension, which refers to any disease that affects the lungs or respiratory system, can vary based on your doctor as many have different approaches.
 People with sickle cell and their caregivers should discuss whether these screenings make sense for them with their healthcare team